stranger1902/myParserSQL/README.md

 # Parser SQL

-Python implementation of a Parser SQL based on the Parsing Theory, in particular:
+Python implementation of a Parser SQL (SQL Server Language) based on the Parsing Theory, in particular:
 - it analizes the sintax of a query and generates the relative AST
 - it can, eventually, beautify the query from AST